AnotherKamila/kamila.is/learning/_posts/2019-01-17-building-my-home-router.md

 ## SCION!

-Make [SCION](https://scion-architecture.net) runnable on FreeBSD and become the second household with native SCION connectivity.
+Make [SCION](https://scion-architecture.net) runnable on FreeBSD and become one of the first households with native SCION connectivity.